Talentir/talentir-contracts/README.md

 - Contract can be paused by owner.
 This is useful for socially upgrading the contract.

+- Contract adds a global and per-token pre-sale functionality.
+The minter address can add addresses to these lists and end the presale.
+Once the presale is over, it can't be reenabled.

 Note: Long-term, all admin functionality should be handled by a DAO and all mint functionality should be handled by a contract that uses oracles for decentrally verifying ownership.

 ## 2. Marketplace Contract (Order Book)

 ### Notes
 - Supports ERC1155 Tokens
-- Can be used with multiple NFT contracts
+- Can only be used with a single ERC1155 contract
+- Supports ERC2981 royalties
 - Native currency: ETH

 ## Development